Garvvvg/TPOHub/README.md

 - Add student
 - Delete student
 - Update user profile
-- Allocate added student to the interview
-- Deallocate the student from interview
+- Allocate added student to the interview and Deallocate the student from the interview
 - Download the CSV report

 ## TechStack